afifpatel/ierp/README.md

 Key Features :
 - Dashboard with data visualization, statistics, task manager.
 - Employee managment module - Add/Delete/Edit staff information of the organization.
-- HR module - automated scheduled calculation and generation of reports of salary, gratuity, leave salary, bonus and much more.
+- HR module - automated scheduled calculation and generation of reports of salary, gratuity, leave salary, bonus etc..
-- Reporting module - automated daily statements generated and presented in a tabular structure, ready to export to csv or print.
+- Reporting module - nice tabular representation of reports generated daily that are ready to be exported as csv or print.
 - Accounting, Fleet, Shipment modules are not available for demo purposes.

 ## Getting Started